 How to Delete Files on Mac? – Permanently Delete Trash!

-We all have come across the news of the popular iCloud hack where the photos of celebrities were leaked.
-The growing use of technology has made our data more vulnerable than ever before.
+We all have heard about the popular iCloud hack in which celebrity photos were leaked.
+The growing use of technology has made our data more vulnerable than ever.
 However, there is no denying the increased importance of digital information and related data.

 Can’t delete files because the disk is an entire Mac?